The Commune: Cast

+Production

+The film is based on the play The Commune, which Thomas Vinterberg and Mogens Rukov wrote on commission from the Burgtheater in Vienna.
+Vinterberg grew up in a commune, which was his inspiration for writing about the subject.
+Rukov had been Vinterberg's teacher at the National Film School of Denmark and the two had previously co-written Vinterberg's 1998 film The Celebration.
+For the film adaptation of The Commune, Vinterberg co-wrote the screenplay with Tobias Lindholm and added more locations to the story, which in the original play is set entirely in one room.

 Reception

 The Commune has a 71% approval rating on Rotten Tomatoes based on 94 reviews, with an average rating of 6.4/10.
-The website critics’ consensus reads: “The Commune may not stand with Thomas Vinterberg's greatest work, but the end results remain thought-provoking and overall absorbing.”
-According to Metacritic, which sampled 22 critics and calculated an average score of 60 out of 100, the film received “mixed or average reviews”.
+The website critics' consensus reads: "The Commune may not stand with Thomas Vinterberg's greatest work, but the end results remain thought-provoking and overall absorbing."
+According to Metacritic, which sampled 22 critics and calculated an average score of 60 out of 100, the film received "mixed or average reviews".